 MUKTA, A WOMAN LIBERATED

-Mukta is a dance production depicting the internal journey of a nayika, a woman in modernity, negotiating and challenging traditions and normative gendered roles of patriarchal structures.
+MUKTA means liberation.
+MUKTA, A Woman Liberated is an immersive dance production about unearthing the Goddess with original poetry, music and visuals that explores the struggles of a modern woman negotiating and challenging traditions and normative gendered roles of patriarchal structures.
 The performance resurrects a celebrated ideal of Hinduism, the woman or the Nayika as the Goddess, who holds the keys to her powers to rise above all else.

 Form: Indian Classical and Contemporary Kathak Dance

-Thus far, I have met twice with a cohort of eight women.
-I was recently selected into a training program with Institute of Community Action Training at Gibney Dance which will help me develop the Mukta Collective into a long term and more beneficial community program.
-I am also working to create a model that I can bring to different communities where my production is being presented.
+Thus far, I have met thrice with a cohort of eight women.
+A 4-day intensive program in January 2019 with the Institute of Community Action Training program with Gibney Dance has aided me in further developing the collective into a more beneficial community program.
+This intensive has helped me create a model that I can bring to different communities where MUKTA is being presented.

 Work-in-progress video from International Human Rights Arts Festival, NYC November 2018